 Any order which includes less than a full crate will take an additional 2 working days for delivery due to the aspect of packing involved.

-When your order has been dispatched, our courier will contact you to arrange a suitable delivery date as soon as the goods reach your local delivery depot.
+Our courier will contact you to arrange a suitable delivery date as soon as the goods reach your local delivery depot.
 If you require your delivery later than the listed lead time, please contact us ASAP to avoid incurring any re-delivery charges or storage fees from your local delivery depot.

-Azpects & LTP products will be dispatched separately to your paving and typically arrive within 2-3 working days.
+Accessories will be dispatched separately to your paving and typically arrive within 2-3 working days.

 For further information, see our Delivery Page.